hplusai/crypto_cat/README.rst

 *Small tip, to completly remove annoying command-line window in Windows you need to open your scheduler tasks, find task crypto_cat and change Security options to : "Run whether user is logged on or not".

+Settings are stored in setts.txt core.py - Easy to use (just infinite tree refs), data structure stored via text.
+For tiny storages (settings).